-• SA concern: Stock authors were concerned about low ensemble performance in the first drafts of our results where we reported the single fit metric Spearman's rho-squared.

-• General response: Thanks to SA review, we recognized that the single metric we reported was flawed and we have pivoted to reporting 3 traditional metrics (Spearman's rank correlation coefficient (ρ or rho), area under the receiver-operator curve (AUC), and deviance explained based on the Poisson distribution (PDE)), which will provide a more comprehensive view of where the model performs well and where it does not.

-Due to concerns raised in some SA reviews of ensemble performance and identified by the EFH analyst team's own comprehensive assessment of the draft results, EFH analysts re-evaluated the single performance metric presented in the preliminary results (Spearman's rank correlation coefficient squared, a.k.a.
-Spearman's rho-squared).
-The EFH analysts revised the results to provide a set of three traditional fit metrics to replace the single, draft metric.
+- SA concern: Stock Assessment (SA) authors were concerned about apparent low ensemble fits in the first drafts of our results where we reported the single metric Spearman's R-squared. - o General response: Thanks to SA review, we recognized that the single metric we reported was flawed and we have pivoted to reporting 3 traditional metrics (Spearman's rank correlation coefficient (p or rho), area under the receiveroperator curve (AUC), and deviance explained based on the Poisson distribution (PDE)) which will provide a more comprehensive view of where the model performs well and where it does not.
+Due to concerns raised in some SA reviews of ensemble performance and identified by the EFH analyst team's own assessment of the draft results, the single performance metric presented in the preliminary results reviewed by SAs (Spearman's rank correlation squared, a.k.a.
+Spearman's R-squared) was re-evaluated and a set of three traditional fit metrics was presented at this meeting to replace the single, draft metric.
+The three metrics presented provide a more comprehensive evaluation of where the ensemble performs well and where it does not.
 Spearman's rho indicates how well the ensemble distinguishes between locations of high and low abundance, AUC indicates the ensemble's ability to discriminate between presence and absence locations, and the PDE provides a measure of how good of a job the ensemble does explaining deviance.

-• Performance metric rubric (now included in the revised methods):
+Examples of the revised model performance metrics were presented to the JGPT in September 2021. - o Performance metric rubric (now included in the revised methods):

-ρ (rho): <0.20 (poor), 0.21 - 0.40 (fair), 0.41 - 0.60 (good), 0.61 - 0.99 (excellent)

-AUC: <0.70 (poor), 0.71 - 0.90 (good), 0.90 - 0.99 (excellent)

-PDE: <0.20 (poor), 0.21 - 0.40 (fair), 0.41 - 0.60 (good), 0.61 - 0.99 (excellent)
+''' ρ (rho): <0.20 (poor), 0.21 - 0.40 (fair), 0.41 - 0.60 (good), 0.61 - 0.99 (excellent) AUC: <0.70 (poor), 0.71 - 0.90 (good), 0.90 - 0.99 (excellent) PDE: <0.20 (poor), 0.21 - 0.40 (fair), 0.41 - 0.60 (good), 0.61 - 0.99 (excellent) '''

-• Details of communication between SAs and EFH analysts regarding model performance can be found in sections 3.2 (BSAI Groundfish), 3.3 (GOA Groundfish), and 3.4 (BSAI Crabs).
+• Details of communication between SAs and EFH analysts regarding model fit can be found in sections 3.2 (BSAI Groundfish), 3.3 (GOA Groundfish), and 3.4 (BSAI Crab).